eurofurence/ef-telecommunication-device-management-system/README.md

 system, a warning is displayed.
 If the user data should be updated, append the `--force` flag to the synchronization command.

-Example: `docker compose exec -it backend python manage.py syncusers "https://reglive.eurofurence.org/CHANGE_ME/attsrv/api/rest/v1/" "<JWT>" --force`
+Example: `docker compose exec -it backend python manage.py syncregs "https://reglive.eurofurence.org/CHANGE_ME/attsrv/api/rest/v1/" "<JWT>" --force`

 ## Phone Provisioning